Brayman30/AI-P/README.md

 |OpenSUSE|`bash SUSE-AI-P.sh`|

 Once you start the script, you will be asked for your password either by a fancy GUI (if you have zenity installed) or by a sudo prompt

+###*
+You will need to have /bin/bash installed, but most distributions have that by default.